feurbano/data_management_2018/sections/section_1/l1_sql.md

 Tables can be linked to one another (the jargon term for this kind of link is *relation*, which accounts for the *R* in *RDBMS*): you can explicitly ask that the value to put in a specific record column comes from another table.
 This helps reduce data replication, and explicitly keeps track of inter-table structure in a formalized way.

 Each row of a table must be identified by the value of one.
 The same value (or set of values) cannot be repeated in two different rows.
-The attributes that identify a record are called **[primary key](https://www.postgresql.org/docs/devel/static/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS)**.
+The attributes that identify a record are called **[PRIMARY KEY](https://www.postgresql.org/docs/devel/static/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS)**.
 The primary key must be explicitly defined for all the tables (although this is not strictly required to create the table, it is necessary for a correct use of the database).

-A database contains one or more **[schemas](http://www.postgresql.org/docs/devel/static/ddl-schemas.html)**, which in turn contain tables.
+A database contains one or more **[SCHEMAS](http://www.postgresql.org/docs/devel/static/ddl-schemas.html)**, which in turn contain tables.
 Schemas also contain other kinds of objects, including data types, functions, and operators.
 The same object name can be used in different schemas without conflict.
 Schemas are analogous to directories at the operating system level, except that schemas cannot be nested.
 Schema are used:

 * to allow many users to use one database without interfering with each other